You are currently viewing Does Your Teen Have Depression?

 • Sadness.
 This emotion is often seen by isolation from peers, withdrawal from previously enjoyable activities or pleasures, and/or numbness.

-• Low self-esteem.
-Teens struggling with depression may experience low self-worth or value.
+• Teens struggling with depression may experience low self-worth or value.

 • Social withdrawal.
 This can be seen when your teen avoids recreational activities like sports practice or enters social seen in a state of isolation.

 Teens have the option to engage in various activities that incorporate meditation and reduce depressive symptoms.
-Options include: joining a local yoga class, following along to a meditation YouTube Video or simply giving yourself 10 minutes to breathe, relax and gather yourself before engaging in an activity.
-For instance, before school or work, stay in your car for 10 minutes breathing and visualizing emotional balance.
+Options include: joining a local yoga class, following along to a meditation YouTube Video or simply taking 10 minutes to breathe, relax and gather yourself before engaging in an activity.
+For instance, before school, wait for 10 minutes breathing and visualizing emotional balance.

 Journaling allows the mind the slow down.
 I’m not sure about you, but my brain sometimes runs a little too fast.
 Journaling allows the brain to slow down.
 This therapy strategy helps teens struggling with difficult emotional thoughts.